 We do not collect or share privacy sensitive information trough this website and only use necessary, functional cookies.
 These help make the website more usable by enabling basic functions such as page navigation and access to secure areas of the website.
 The website cannot function properly without these cookies.

-We want to have a transparent supply chain so we can show our customers where their favorite items came from and the people who made them.
-We are committed to ensure that our products are manufactured by our suppliers in a responsible and sustainable way.
+Our goal is to have a fully transparent supply chain where our items are made with respect for people and the environment.
+We are committed to gain more insight into the supply chain of all our brands, every day again.
 Supply chain transparency and responsibility lies at the heart of our sustainability strategy.
 We believe that a transparent supply chain is the first step towards responsible supply chain management.
-Transparency will enable us to structurally improve the sustainability within our supply chain and ensure that all the steps taken to produce our products are done in a responsible and sustainable way.
+Transparency will enable us to structurally improve the sustainability within our supply chain.
+We are not there yet, but we are working on these topics every day.

 Due diligence is an ongoing process through which enterprises can identify, prevent, mitigate and account for how they address their actual and potential adverse impact.
 We aim to work according the OECD Due Diligence guidelines for multinational enterprises, meaning that we work on assessing risks, addressing them based on the likelihood and severity of the harm, monitor and evaluate the implementation and results, and communicate about our due diligence process in a transparent way.

 The design and sales of our clothing is done by us.
 Production of all our brands’ products takes place at specialized suppliers, some of whom we’ve worked with for a long time.
-Supply chain transparency means knowing our entire supply chain.
 The apparel supply chain is very complex: it consists of several processes that enable the creation of our clothing, from raw material to end product.
 The supply chain is even more complex within a group of independently operating fashion companies.
 This is why our focus on a transparent supply chain is so important.
+Step by step we are diving deeper into our supply chain.
 Our goal is a supply chain that is 100% transparent.
-To operate more sustainably and address impacts, it is important to know who our production partners are, how they work and who they work with, and how we can best support them to work in a safe, fair and clean way.
+To operate sustainably and address impacts, it is important to know who our production partners are, how they work and who they work with, and how we can best support them to work in a fair and healthy and safe way.

 Code of conduct